verdverm/httopd/README.md

 - log file format
   - multiple files / domains... how to handle?
+  - only handling access.log default from nginx
+  - what about error.log ?
+  - other log providers ?
 - monitor multiple log files when there are multiple sites / server blocks
 - there are race conditions on the statistics
   - there is a single reader and a single writer